How to Choose the Right Phlebotomist Training Course

-Should You Go to School to Become a Phlebotomy Tech?
+Should You Go to School to Become a Plebotomist?

 First of all, not many people probably know what a phlebotomy tech or phlebotomist is.
-The short answer is a health care professional who draws blood from patients.
+The short answer is a medical professional whose job is to draw blood.
 We will provide more details later.
-So naturally anyone who selects this profession must be able to handle needles and blood.
-And if you are nervous in hospitals or other Waunakee WI medical facilities, well this profession probably is not the best choice for you.
-And now let’s talk about the patients.
-Phlebotomists tend to work with anxious people who don’t like needles or having a blood sample drawn.
-And because most health care facilities are open around the clock, you may be expected to work weekends, nights and even on holidays.
-But if you don’t mind working with the needles and blood, and if you enjoy interacting with people and are compassionate and very patient, this may be the perfect job for you.
+So naturally anyone who selects this profession must be OK around needles and blood.
+And if you are not comfortable in hospitals or other Waterloo WI medical environments, well this job may not be right for you.
+And then there are the patients.
+Phlebotomy Technicians tend to work around anxious people who hate needles or having a blood sample taken.
+And because most health care facilities are open 24 hours, you will probably be required to work weekends, evenings and even on holidays.
+But if you don’t mind working with the needles and blood, and if you enjoy helping people and are patient and compassionate, this could be the right job for you.

 Phlebotomy Tech Career Description

 Phlebotomy Education, Certification and Licensing

 - National Phlebotomy Association

 - American Society for Clinical Pathology (ASCP)

 There are some states that do require certification in order to practice as a phlebotomy tech, like Nevada and California.
 California and a few other states even require licensing.
 So it’s essential that you enroll in a phlebotomist training program that not only furnishes a quality education, but also prepares you for any certification or licensing exams that you elect or are required to take.